 Dads are at least 100 times harder to shop for than moms.
 With mom, you can pick up a sweet card and a bouquet of flowers on your way home from the grocery store; but with dad you have to spend hours at the mall only to come home empty handed.
-Let’s allow ties and toolboxes to retire in the land of cliché Father’s Day gifts and try out these more personalized presents instead.
+Let’s allow ties and toolboxes to retire in the land of cliché gifts for dads and try out these more personalized presents instead.

 What do you get for the man who owns more than one hundred perfect-condition comic books from the original Batman series?
 Although you could probably empty out your life savings purchasing a collector’s edition that would make his jaw drop, it might be best to stick with something a little more practical.

 - Novelty Man-cessory: Sites like ThinkGeek.com are gold mines for geeky dads.
 Surprise him with a Batman money clip ($40), Doctor Who spinning watch ($40), bacon wallet ($12), or circuit board cuff links ($30).